It's September 10 again, what I like to refer to as "Future Scenarios Awareness Day."

 - Chandra Levy, the young Congressional staffer for Rep. Gary Condit (D., CA), who had disappeared in Washington, DC that summer.
 (No, Condit had nothing to do with the disappearance; Levy's body was ultimately found in Rock Creek Park in May 2002, presumed murdered.)

 - Notorious street racer Alex Roy completed a lap of Manhattan in an Audi S4 in 27 minutes, amassing a staggering 731 points against his license, at times exceeding 140 miles per hour, and committing 109 moving violations.
 (Police at this moment are seeking a new suspect with the Youtube handle "AfroDuck Productions," who claims to have bettered Roy's performance by some 3 minutes just last week.)

 - Australian tennis star Lleyton Hewitt, seen as the new giant of tennis, beat Pete Sampras to win the Men's title at the U.S. Open.
 (Hewitt's last major title won would be Wimbledon, 2002, when he was 21; he attempted a comeback at the Open this year, but was beaten by Mikhail Youzhny in the round of sixteen.)

-- On September 10, 2001, a survey showed Congress to have its lowest approval rate of the year, at an appallingly low 42%.
+- On September 10, 2001, showed Congress to have its lowest approval rate of the year, at an appallingly low 42%.
 (Approval in Congress in 2013 is trending to be unchanged from 2012, when it was 15%.)